usaid-cs/yesterday-i-learned/random.md

+1. Since SMS delivery is best-effort, it has a 5% probability of losing your messages.
+You can request a receipt on many phones now though, and presumably the phone will try again if the message is lost.
+1. Do use HTTP status codes to represent the problem (i.e. don't send `200 BOOKING FAILED`).
+[Don't use HTTP status codes to represent specific business logic errors](https://softwareengineering.stackexchange.com/questions/341732/should-http-status-codes-be-used-to-represent-business-logic-errors-on-a-server).
+Some responses are meant to come with a body explaining why.
+1. "Autoboxing" is the compiler understanding a primitive value (e.g. `int a = 1`) can also be interpreted as the wrapper that wraps it, i.e. [`Integer b = a`](https://stackoverflow.com/a/27647719/1558430).
+1. [*Annus Horribilis*](https://en.wikipedia.org/wiki/Annus_horribilis): a horrible year.
+The queen said it once when her daughter died.
+1. [microSD cards are deliberately designed to be different than SIM cards](https://beebom.com/heres-everything-you-need-to-know-about-nano-memory-cards/) to prevent users from getting confused.
+[Huawei's NanoMemory](https://www.theverge.com/circuitbreaker/2018/10/16/17985578/huawei-nano-memory-cards-nm-microsd-replacement-mate-20-pro) is deliberately designed to be the same as SIM cards.
+1. "Turkish coffee", no matter what it is, tastes like *even more concentrated* espresso.
+1. On ["Any use of (non-docstring) comments is a code smell"](https://softwareengineering.stackexchange.com/q/1) and "Superfluous comment as (it) is clear from reading the code": ['Categorically defining a method or process as a "code smell" is a "zealotry smell".
+The term is becoming the new "considered harmful".'](https://softwareengineering.stackexchange.com/a/2787) ["If (you) feel your code is too complex to understand without comments, your code is probably just bad.
+Rewrite it until it doesn't need comments any more.
+If, at the end of that effort, you still feel comments are necessary, then by all means, add comments.
+Carefully."](http://www.codeodor.com/index.cfm/2008/6/18/Common-Excuses-Used-To-Comment-Code-and-What-To-Do-About-Them/2293)
+1. ["Aikido is the vegans of martial arts"](https://www.youtube.com/watch?v=_jXQNyqFj9I): you strive to defend yourself without even hurting the attacker.
+1. "In general, if an object is immutable, it doesn't make sense to have multiple copies of it." - Raymond
 1. The Boeing 737 Max 8 crashes so much because, get this, [everything on a plane has multiple redundancies: engines, pilots, electrical systems... but there is only one angle-of-attack sensor used to counter that "big engine" design flaw.](https://www.reddit.com/r/videos/comments/bdfqm4/-/ekyltt7)
 1. [Jevons paradox](https://en.wikipedia.org/wiki/Jevons_paradox).
 Increasing efficiency in anything (like cars with better fuel economy) somehow increases overall usage (like, more people driving because it's efficient).
 To reduce overall environmental impact, simply increasing efficiency does not work, "however, governments and environmentalists generally assume that efficiency gains will lower resource consumption, ignoring the possibility of the paradox arising".
 1. A *5/8" wrench* can mean [two things](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c8/5-8_vs_5-8_003.jpg/517px-5-8_vs_5-8_003.jpg): one the exterior diameter of the nut, and the other, the interior of the nut.